dkaser/edac-dev/docs/unraid/experiments/boot-virtio-scsi.md

 ![!unraid-virtio-boot.png](assets/unraid-virtio-boot.png)

 - /dev/sda is the virtual drive that has the Unraid boot files (single VFAT partition, labeled UNRAID, with all of the files that would usually be on the flash drive)
-- /dev/sdc is the USB drive attached to the license.
+- /dev/sdc is the physical USB drive attached to the license.
 It has a single VFAT partition, also labeled UNRAID, but has no files.
 - System is licensed and array is started.